Thursday, October 10

 Legislation has already passed in many states, and nearly passed in Texas last session, to radically shape the ability of neighborhoods to restrict residential density.
 A panel of experts will discuss what to expect when the Texas Legislature gathers in 2025.

-Speakers: George Peyton, Board Member, Texas Water Development Board; Drew Molly, Chief Operating Officer, Corpus Christi Water; Jason Afinowicz, Principal and Vice President, Freese and Nichols; and Matt Lee, Senior Associate, Norton Rose Fulbright US LLP
+Speakers: Brooke Paup, Chairwoman, Texas Water Development Board; Drew Molly, Chief Operating Officer, Corpus Christi Water; Jason Afinowicz, Principal and Vice President, Freese and Nichols; and Matt Lee, Senior Associate, Norton Rose Fulbright US LLP

 Small City Talks: Regional Cooperation